eljefe213/PHP_zero_to_hero/readme.md

 ## Getting Started

-To get started with this project, follow these simple steps and enjoy:
+To get started with this project, follow these simple steps and enjoy it:

 1. **Clone the repository:**